tokenjournal/site/content/index.md

 Editors are responsible for the review process.

 - Coordinating editors
-    - Me?
+    - People
-    - Philipp?
+    - People

 - Editors
     - People
     - People
-    - Peopleople
+    - People
     - People

 ### Executive committee
-Executives are the people that founded the journal and committed to run it in its practical aspecs (administration, legal, website maintenance, ...)
+Executives are the people that founded the journal and committed to run it in its practical aspects (administration, legal, website maintenance, ...)

-- Us
+- People
-- Us
+- People
-- Us
+- People

 ---